zorbathut/dec/docs/articles/justifications.md

 ### JSON

 JSON is designed as a computer-to-computer descriptive language, not a human-facing written language.
-The big dealbreaker here is a lack of comments, which are near-crucial for large human-authored files, but there's other human-antifeatures like a lack of trailing commas.
+The big dealbreaker here is a lack of comments, which are near-crucial for large human-authored files, but there's other human-antifeatures like a lack of trailing commas in lists.

 On top of that, it's more typed than I prefer; I'd like to keep typing data in exactly one place, and that's the C# class definitions.
 JSON understands strings, integers, booleans, lists, and dictionaries, and that's about three more things than I want it to know about.